 1. The Bahamas

-When to Go: Year-round
+When To Go: Year-round

 Dolphins are some of the most incredible and loved ocean animals in the world.